 Income Protection for individuals with hypermobility syndrome is often a rather straightforward process.
-Whilst there are some companies who will not offer cover to people with hypermobility syndrome there are a lot of companies who will.
-The insurance provider will want to establish the severity of your condition before they accept your application.
-You are likely to have an exclusion placed upon your Income Protection policy for any musculoskeletal conditions.
+Whilst there are some insurers that will not offer Income Protection to people with hypermobility syndrome, there are quite a few insurers that can.
+The insurance provider will want to establish the severity of your hypermobility, before they offer you Income Protection cover.
+You will be asked if you have been unable to work in the past or had time off work due to ill health, and this will be for reasons due to the hypermobility or any other medical condition.
+You are likely to have an exclusion placed upon your Income Protection policy for any claims related to musculoskeletal conditions.

-It is essential that you are truthful in regards to how much hypermobility syndrome affects you and if there are any notable injuries or related illnesses in your medical history.
+It is essential that you are truthful about how much the hypermobility syndrome affects you.
+If there are any notable injuries or related illnesses in your medical history, you must tell the insurer, so that they can fully assess your health.
 A successful Income Protection claim will involve the insurance provider speaking with your GP who will be asked to give a thorough account of your medical history.

 Hypermobility syndrome is a condition that affects the collagen within an individuals body.
 Those diagnosed with the condition are rated on a Beighton scale of 1 to 9 based upon the severity of their joint elasticity.
 Those affected by the condition have a degree of contortionism within their joints with the primary areas of flexibility being seen within the fingers, wrists, elbows, knees, hips and ankles.
 The condition typically presents itself during puberty and is most prevalent in females.